 See Engaging your local community for more information.

 5. Price still has its place!

-But price still does have a place in demonstrating value to shoppers, particularly in January, which is traditionally a time for budgeting and cutting back and with one in four people in the UK currently furloughed as a result of the Pandemic, this emphasis will be even more apparent in 2021.
-What’s more, people are saving and budgeting more in case of recession and job losses, so it’s important to balance the above elements of great customer service, ease of shop, good ranging and availability and community involvement, with an assurance to your shoppers that your store still offers them great value.
+But price still does have a place in demonstrating value to shoppers, particularly given the dramatic rise in energy, fuel and food prices is causing many shoppers to feel that their weekly food budget is being squeezed, particularly as the cost of energy hits households.
+What’s more, people are making cuts and saving where possible, in case of recession and job losses, so its important to balance the above elements of great customer service, ease of shop, good ranging and availability and community involvement, with an assurance to your shoppers that your store still offers them great value.
 This can be achieved through price mark packs on recognisable brands, smaller product sizes for reduced available spend and affordable meal fillers.
 Source See our article on Delivering Value.